How The Launch if Clickfunnels 2.0 Changes Things

 When you click the Funnels option in that menu, the Funnels screen opens:

-The one I’ve completed to date is the TEM CF FUNNEL.
+The most recent one I’ve completed to date is the CF AF Bootcamp.

-It’s what’s called a Shared Funnel – a funnel created by another Clickfunnels user who allows you to use their funnel so you don’t have to build your own.
+It’s what is called a Shared Funnel – a funnel created by another Clickfunnels user who allows you to use their funnel so you don’t have to build your own.

 You don’t have to spend time designing your funnel, doing all the copywriting for it or creating any videos used in it.